 Takrarishta is liquid Ayurveda medicine used in the treatment of low digestion strength, piles, Irritable bowel syndrome etc. It is a fermented product and contains about 5 – 10 % of self generated natural alcohol in it.
+This self generated alcohol and the water present in the product acts as a media to deliver water and alcohol soluble the active herbal components to the body.

 Takra means buttermilk.
 This is the main ingredient of this medicine.